allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Introduction

-The Shifts Scheduler module al ows you to schedule personnel to shifts.
+The Shifts Scheduler module allows you to schedule personnel to shifts.
 You can create shifts for any length of time assigned to a date range.
 You can create unit specific shift names, shift types, crew compositions, background colors to represent a specific shift types and create and manage shift patterns which support a rotational and recurring shift.

 Permissions